Danny-Engelman/ITpings/README.md

 ITpings can be used by both beginner and advanced developers.

-* ITpings Is the [HTTP Integration](https://www.thethingsnetwork.org/docs/applications/http/) from The Things Network to your own MySQL database
+* ITpings Is the PHP [HTTP Integration](https://www.thethingsnetwork.org/docs/applications/http/) from The Things Network to your own MySQL database
 * ITpings Creates the (normalized) MySQL Database Schema for you
-* ITpings Is the (simple) Dashboard API for your Web Front-end
+* ITpings Is the (simple) Dashboard API for your Web Front-end (written in ES6, so Chrome only for now)

 **Alternative technologies:**